The 12 Hallmarks of Aging in Dogs, Explained

 This is why the conversation shouldn’t stop at adding a single antioxidant ingredient.
 Enzymes need raw materials and cofactors, and those come from diet—especially amino acids and minerals.
 Cats’ natural prey-style nutrition provides a balance that supports these systems, but modern feeding patterns can be more variable (Sun M, 2024).
 Supporting the system means supporting the inputs and the environment those enzymes rely on.

-Three enzyme families are often discussed in antioxidant biology: superoxide dismutase, catalase, and glutathione peroxidase.
-You don’t need to memorize them to make good choices.
-The useful point is that these enzymes work in sequence, passing reactive byproducts down the line until they’re rendered less harmful.
-If one part of the chain is under-supported, the whole system can feel less efficient.
+Three enzyme families do most of the work: superoxide dismutase, catalase, and [glutathione peroxidase](https://lapetitelabs.com/pages/glutathione-for-cats)—and you don't need to memorize them to make good choices.
+The useful point is that they work in sequence, handing reactive byproducts down the line until each is rendered less harmful.
+If one link in the chain is under-supported, the whole system runs less efficiently.

-That’s also why “best” is contextual.
-The best enzymatic endogenous antioxidants for cats are the ones that fit your cat’s real life: their food, their tolerance, their age, and their medical history.
-A supplement can support the network, but it can’t compensate for a diet that is inconsistent, unbalanced, or poorly tolerated.
+That's also why "best" is contextual.
+The best antioxidant support for a cat is whatever fits their real life: their food, their tolerance, their age, and their medical history.
+A supplement can reinforce the network and supply antioxidants like glutathione directly—but it can't compensate for a diet that's inconsistent, unbalanced, or poorly tolerated.
+Get the food right first, then add support.

 Diet First, but Not Diet Only: Why Variability Changes the Equation

-Diet is the foundation, but it’s not a guarantee.
-Commercial cat foods vary in trace and macro elements, and that variation can influence enzymatic functions tied to antioxidant defense (Bilgiç B, 2025).
-Even when a food is “complete,” individual cats may eat less than expected, rotate foods frequently, or have absorption issues that make the practical intake different from the label.
+Diet is the foundation, but it isn't a guarantee.
+Commercial cat foods vary in trace and macro elements, and that variation can influence the enzyme functions tied to antioxidant defense (Bilgiç B, 2025).
+Even a "complete" food can fall short in practice if an individual cat eats less than expected, rotates foods often, or has absorption issues that make real intake different from the label.

-This is where an enzymatic endogenous antioxidants supplement for cats can make sense as a stabilizer—supporting the broader system rather than trying to replace a complete diet.
-The most credible products are designed to complement normal feeding, not to imply that food is pointless.
-If your cat’s diet is already excellent, supplementation can still be relevant as gentle, system-level support during aging or periods of stress.
+That's where a supplement earns a role—as a stabilizer that supports the broader system rather than replacing a complete diet.
+The most credible products complement normal feeding instead of implying food is pointless.
+Even if your cat's diet is already excellent, gentle system-level support can still matter during aging or stretches of stress.

 Protein and Amino Acids: the Building Blocks Behind Internal Protection